Gaussian multiplicative chaos through the lens of the 2D Gaussian free field: Behaviour of the measure on different scales: scaling relations and multifractality

 where $\zeta(q) = (2+\frac{\gamma^2}{2})q - \frac{\gamma^2 q^2}{2}$.
 In particular, as soon as we know that the $q$-th moment of $M(\Gamma_\eps,\D)$ is uniformly bounded for all $\eps \geq 0$, we have for all $\eps \geq 0$ and, in particular, for the limiting measure

 \end{prop}

 This should be compared with exponential moments of a Gaussian: let $X_r$ be a zero mean Gaussian of variance $-\log r$.
 Then

 And indeed, as we will see, one way to deduce these scaling relations is to use a relation between the mass of $r$- balls and the exponential of a Gaussian of variance $-\log r$.
 The remaining $2q$ term in $\zeta(q)$ then just comes from the fact that Lebesgue measure of an $r$-ball is $r^2$.
-The philosophy is the following: \begin{itemize} \item at the scale $r$, we see a scaled copy of the measure + an independent Gaussian shift of variance $-\log r$ \end{itemize}
+Indeed, \begin{itemize} \item at the scale $r$, we see a scaled copy of the measure times $\exp(\gamma X_r- \frac{\gamma^2}{2}\E [X_r^2])$ where $X_r$ is an independent Gaussian shift of variance $-\log r$, stemming from the $r$-circle average process of the underlying field. \end{itemize}

 To make this precise we have the following comparison Lemma.
 Here, as in Section \ref{sec:prelim}, for some fixed ball $B$, we decompose the GFF as a sum of a zero boundary GFF in the ball $B$, denoted $\Gamma^B$ and a random harmonic function in this disk, denoted $h_B$.